nemo0622/pokeemerald-expansion/README.md

 - Continue Mapping and NPC development
     - Remember, add University Student scripts (& expand the Field Special!) to all new maps!

-- Implement Biv's Fishing Minigame
-    - Also create options menu toggle for it
-    - TREASURE IDEAS:
-        - Pearl, Big Pearl, and Pearl String (for that one quest in Asteri Sea West!)
-        - Wishing Stars of course
 - Add new Emotes using Reakain's Emote spritesheet (so cute!)
     - Go through major story events and add relevant emotes
     - Also try to add them to other things (ex: crying Emote when DexNav Pokémon disappears)